ecovision-uzh/climplicit/README.md

 conda activate climplicit
 python climplicit.py
 ```
-A advanced tutorial on how to use such pretrained embeddings for downstream learning can be found in the [SatCLIP](https://github.com/microsoft/satclip) codebase.
+A tutorial on how to use such pretrained embeddings for downstream learning can be found in the [SatCLIP](https://github.com/microsoft/satclip) codebase.

 # Citation
 ...